Brigitte Soucy

-Brigitte Soucy (born October 11, 1972 in Moncton, New Brunswick) is a retired female volleyball player from Canada.
+Brigitte Soucy (born October 11, 1972, in Moncton, New Brunswick) is a retired female volleyball player from Canada.

 Soucy competed for her native country at the 1996 Summer Olympics in Atlanta, Georgia.
 There the resident of Winnipeg, Manitoba finished in 10th place with the Women's National Team after having won the bronze medal a year earlier at the Pan American Games.

+After the Olympics she played volleyball in Italy for nine years.
+She was said to be the best Canadian all-rounder and she was induct into the Volleyball Canada Hall of Fame.